ckan/extensions.ckan.org/README.md

 [master]: https://docs.google.com/a/okfn.org/spreadsheets/d/1izCpljO6Et7zLUKcUlB4BzsMZTurENp56Iqi9kXOtgs/edit#gid=0

-## Managing Updates and Buiding the Site
+## Managing Updates and Building the Site

 1. Add extension information to the [master list][master] (whether we plan to show the extension or not).